Nothing-Developer-Programme/GlyphMatrix-Developer-Kit/README.md

 The Glyph Matrix Developer Kit provides everything you need to know before creating a custom Glyph Matrix experience **in your app** or **building your own Glyph Toy**  on compatible devices.

 At its core is the GlyphMatrixSDK—an Android library that can convert your designs into Glyph Matrix Data and rendering it frame by frame on the Glyph Matrix.
-It also provides you with identifiers so you can handle events relevant to Glyph Touch.
+It also provides you with identifiers so you can handle events relevant to Glyph Button.

 This documentation contains the following three sections